 4a.
 The NWDAF can calculate performance information of the analytics ID by deriving statistics of same (i.e. predicted) analytics ID and/or statistics of (one or more other) analytics ID that reflect the effects of the action taken by the NF based on the predicted outputs according to the criteria of the correctness of the analytics ID.
 The NWDAF collects data from the analytics consumer (NF) and/or the Decision Enforcement NF to generate the output of the tracing Analytics ID.

 4b.
 The analytics consumer (NF) can provide the feedback to the NWDAF (AnLF) about the performance information of the corresponding analytics ID, optionally by receiving information by a Decision Enforcement NF (if involved).
 The analytics consumer NF or the Decision Enforcement NF, can provide feedback of the execution result (e.g. based on changes of relevant KPIs of the NF) of a decided action based on the effect of the predicted analytics ID.

-Editor's note: The feedback details are FFS.

 5. The NWDAF (AnLF) detects whether there is need for improvement of an Analytics ID, which is leading to unstable network status.
 By comparing monitored analytics ID performance information with the criteria of the correctness of an analytics ID (i.e. that have been provided by the analytics consumer or set in the NWDAF), the NWDAF calculate the Analytics ID grade information.
 The NWDAF will decide whether the correction is needed according to the Analytics ID grade information.
 The unstable Analytics ID information already known are also taken into account.

-The NWDAF (AnLF) can also associate information about the quality of usage of the analytics ID, and the configuration at inference and/or training over time for an analytics ID, via a tracing function included in the NWDAF (AnLF).
-The NWDAF (AnLF) can keep information about last known stable network states, which is a network state at a given point in time when using a given analytics with the most appropriated configuration.
+The NWDAF (AnLF) can also associate i the Analytics ID performance information, and the internal configuration for an analytics ID, via a tracing function included in the NWDAF (AnLF).
+The NWDAF (AnLF) can keep information about last known stable the Analytics ID performance information, which isstable at a given point in time when using a given analytics with the most appropriated configuration.
 The above can facilitate the decision making of the improvement process.

-Editor's note: It is FFS what network information or status NWDAF is tracing and how?

 6. In the case that the need for correctness of analytics ID has been detected then an improvement process should be initiated.
 The decision for improvement of the unstable analytics ID at the NWDAF can be made using analytics ID performance information.
 The specific improvement action that will be triggered is an internal decision of the NWDAF and can involve the AnLF and/or the MTLF.